 Please feel welcome to download the documents for your busy preschooler.

-Finding online resources of St. Patrick’s Day turned out to be more challenging than I expected.
+Finding online resources for St. Patrick’s Day turned out to be more challenging than I expected.
 At least resources that focused on the true history.
 I’m excited to remind the littles that we are all called to be missionaries.
-We do not have to travel to far away lands to tell others about Jesus.
+We do not have to travel to faraway lands to tell others about Jesus.
 We can do that within our own community.